 Consular Protection: EU citizens can get help from the embassy or consulate of any other EU Member State when travelling in a non-EU country where there is no embassy or consulate from their own Member State.

-Given that it caters for a wide range of budgets and has comprehensive search filters, Booking.com is my preferred choice when booking accommodation.
+ACCOMMODATION: Given that it caters for a wide range of budgets and has comprehensive search filters, Booking.com is my preferred choice when booking accommodation.
 Booking.com is currently offering Early 2023 Deals: Save at least 15% when you book before 31 March 2023.
 Early 2023 Deals conditions can be found on the disclaimer page.